Geometry Via Sprays on Frechet Manifolds: Associated Linear Symmetric Connection

-One of the important problems concerning the notion of linear symmetric connection consists in its determinations from a spray.
-Next, we prove that a spray induces a unique linear symmetric connection and vice versa. \begin{theorem} Suppose $\s $ is spray on $ \fs{M} $.
-Then there exists a unique linear symmetric connection on $ T\fs{M} $ which is fully characterized by the associated symmetric bilinear mappings of $ \s $.
+In the upcoming theorem, we prove that a spray uniquely determines a linear symmetric connection, and vice versa.
+The proof of this theorem hinges on establishing the relationship between a connection and the associated connection map of a given spray. \begin{theorem} Suppose $\s $ is a spray on $ \fs{M} $.
+Then, there exists a unique linear symmetric connection on $ T\fs{M} $ that is entirely characterized by the associated symmetric bilinear mappings of $ \s $.
 Conversely, if $ \eu{C} $ is a linear symmetric connection on $ T\fs{M} $, then there exists a unique spray on $ \fs{M} $ whose associated connection map is determined by $ \eu{C} $. \end{theorem} \begin{proof} Let $ K: T(T\fs{M}) \to \fs{M} $ be the associated connection map of $ \s $.
-Let $ U $ be a chart of $ \fs{M}$, $ \fs{B}_U $ associated symmetric bilinear over $ U $, $ K_U(x,v,u,w) = (x,w-\fs{B}_U(x;v,u))$ the local representation of $ K $.
-Define locally the mapping:
+Consider a chart $ U $ of $ \fs{M}$, where $ \fs{B}_U $ is the associated symmetric bilinear mapping over $ U $.
+Let $ K_U(x,v,u,w) = (x,w-\fs{B}_U(x;v,u))$ be the local representation of $ K $ in $ U $.
+Define locally the mapping